cej8/risc-project-copy/README.md

 ECE 651: RISC Evolution 2 (Space Invaders)
 ======================================

-Final commit ID:
+Final commit ID: 6611ce8e

 Hosting server can be done with './gradlew run-server' in highest level of repository.
 This will open server on the machine 153.3.64.158 with the default port of 12345.

-Th client can be run in the console via './gradlew run-client' or via an android app for access through a graphical user interface.
+The client can be run in the console via './gradlew run-client' or via an android app for access through a graphical user interface.

 The server waits 2.5 minutes for players to connect before starting the game or timing out.